marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

   cp terraform.tfvars.example terraform.tfvars
   ```

 4. Fill the values and save it.
-Note that the `variables.tf` file contains the list of variables used by tfvars configuration file.
+Note that the `variables.tf` file contains the declaration of variables used by tfvars configuration file.

 - `project_id`: Your GCP project ID.
 See [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - `region`: The GCP region where the resources will be created.
 See [GCP regions and zones](https://cloud.google.com/compute/docs/regions-zones)